Fictious Healthcare professional

 Downward trending arrow

-ZEJULA is indicated
+ZEJULA (niraparib) is indicated1

 • as monotherapy for the maintenance treatment of adult patients with advanced epithelial (FIGO Stages III and IV) high-grade ovarian, fallopian tube or primary peritoneal cancer who are in response (complete or partial) following completion of first-line platinum-based chemotherapy.